OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 This sample creates the RSA key pair with the 4096-bit key (i.e., modulus size).

--- TODO Add the pre-Marshmallow AES example using BC --

 #### Static Analysis

 Locate uses of the cryptographic primitives in code.
 Some of the most frequently used classes and interfaces: